-- i.
-Participation: When filing to initiate a formal complaint and investigation, individuals will be asked to provide the complaint in writing containing the contact information of the person filing the complaint and a brief description of the alleged misconduct, including: - when and where the alleged conduct occurred; - the name(s) of the person(s) alleged to have violated the policy, if known; - the names of any witnesses to the violation; and - the relief requested. - ii.
+- Participation: When filing to initiate a formal complaint and investigation, individuals will be asked to provide information to the Title IX Investigator, including, but not limited to, the contact information of the person filing the complaint and a brief description of the alleged misconduct, including: - when and where the alleged conduct occurred; - the name(s) of the person(s) alleged to have violated the policy, if known; - the names of any witnesses to the violation; and - the relief requested.

+- ii.
 Filing: Any formal complaint should be filed within ten (10) days after the individual becomes aware of the claimed offense.
-There is no statute of limitations on the length of time an individual has to make a claim; however, allowing more time to pass may have an impact on the University's ability to respond.

-- iii.
-Notice: Upon receiving the complaint, written notice will be provided to any person(s) alleged to have violated discrimination or Sexual Misconduct policies within ten (10) working days of receiving the formal written complaint.
+There is no statute of limitations on the length of time an individual has to make a claim; however, allowing more time to pass may have an impact on the University's ability to respond. - iii.
+Notice: Upon receiving the complaint, written notice will be provided to any person(s) alleged to have violated discrimination or Sexual Misconduct policies within ten (10) working days of receiving the complaint.
 In situations involving students, the Office of Community Life will be notified immediately upon receipt of the complaint. - iv.
 Terms: An investigation will be made of the complaint.
 Reporting party, responding party, and witnesses will be given the opportunity to submit relevant information.
 If the Title IX Investigator(s) has not already met with the reporting party, s/he will schedule a meeting.
 The purpose of the meeting is to provide the reporting party with a general understanding of the procedures and, if applicable, to identify forms of support or immediate intervention available to the reporting party, as appropriate, and to gather relevant information.
 The Title IX Investigator(s) will also meet in a preliminary manner with the respondent.
-The purpose of this meeting is to provide the responding party with a general understanding of these procedures and, if applicable, to identify forms of support available to the responding party, as appropriate, and to gather relevant information.
+The purpose of this meeting is to provide the responding party with a general understanding of these procedures and, if applicable, to identify forms of support available to the responding party, as appropriate, and to gather relevant available to the responding party, as appropriate, and to gather relevant available to the responding party, as appropriate, and to gather relevant available to the responding party, as appropriate, and to gather relevant information.